himansh005/FT-w2v2-ser/README.md

 This is only half the repo necessary to run the entire pipeline.
 For the vocoder stage, please refer to the Vocoder Repo below.

 ## Running the pipeline

+Added a sample run notebook in the `ESDDataset.ipynb`.

 ### Installation
 The absolute essential packages are placed in `essential_reqs.txt`, we also provide a conda env setup `custom_env_psc` but it's only tested on psc.
 ### Preprocessing